balihoo/balihoo-blip-sdk-java/README.md

 #### Parameters
 - brandKey: The unique identifier for a single brand.
 - source: The unique identifier for the data source being used to add/update the location.
 - filePath: The full path to the bulk location file.
+See note below on the bulk load file format.
 - implicitDelete: Whether or not to delete locations from BLIP if they're missing from the file.
 - expectedRecordCount: The number of location records to expect in the file.
 - successEmail: An optional email address to notify upon success.
 Can be a comma-delimited list.